Philosophical Implications of Content Moderation

 A significant portion of my work relates to the political philosophy of AI and, more specifically, to the project of “aligning” recommender systems with democratic values.

-Communication in the digital public sphere is mediated by recommendation algorithms that determine what items will be first displayed to users when they log in to their social media account(s).
+Communication in the digital public sphere is mediated by recommendation algorithms that determine which items will be first displayed to users when they log in to their social media account(s).
 My work is guided by the belief that social media platforms’ ability to determine which speech is visible online greatly impacts democratic life and, for this reason, should be questioned and contested.
 It is part of a growing body of scholarship that criticizes engagement optimization as a content recommendation model.

 The Digital Public Sphere